 Youre from Dahlonega, correct?

 Yeah, Im home and Im sitting here with this huge view of the Appalachian mountains and its great and there are church bells singing some Southern hymn.
-I was born in Memphis and then I lived in Atlanta for 5 or 6 years -- Grant Park.
+I was born in Memphis and then I lived in Atlanta for five or six years -- Grant Park.
 My dad was an Appalachian fiddler and he wanted to learn from a teacher who lives up here, named Bruce Molsky.
 We moved here so he could be closer to the fiddle and banjo people.

 Does he still play?